 April is the sophomore film by Dea Kulumbegashvili, following Beginning (Dasatskisi 2020).
 Luca Guadagdnino (Queer) was a major fan of that film, as seen in this video, which led him to co-produce the subsequent work.
 Nina (Iamze, dit Ia) Sukhitashvili) works as an OB-GYN in a small hospital in a provincial town in Georgia.
 When a newborn dies during delivery, she will be scrutinised.
-There is not only the fact that the father filed charges with the police but there are also rumours that Nina performs illegal abortions outside the hospital.
+There is not only the fact that the father filed charges with the police, but there are also rumours that Nina performs illegal abortions outside the hospital.
 She is single and does not have much social life, resulting in her throwing herself into her work, where she is not very popular.

 At least from a narrative point of view, April begins with a lengthy, graphic childbirth scene.
 When the child is stillborn, the inevitable investigation kicks in.
 The hospital’s head doctor assigns Nina’s colleague, David, to conduct the necessary research.
 They had some kind of affair years earlier.
 She meets him and implores him to be fair while handling the case since the job means the world to her.
 Her leisure time is evidently spent in her car, picking up men who are not always the most decent ones.
 Like most of the film, those car rides are shot in a supposedly rigorous style, echoing more well-known arthouse directors.
 Béla Tarr is merely one name that comes to mind.